An easy recipe for 5-ingredient shrimp and arugula salad. You will not believe how good this simple healthy Italian-inspired shrimp salad is!

-I first had this incredible shrimp and arugula salad in a little ristorante in Taormina, Sicily.
-It was a perfect lunch on a sunny terrace.
 I was surprised at how few ingredients were in the salad.
-But once I tasted the freshness of the local ingredients, and the way the way the flavors worked together, I was convinced.
-And I’ve been making it this way ever since.
+But once I tasted the freshness of the local ingredients, and how the flavors worked together, I was convinced.
+And I've been making it this way ever since.

 Simple shrimp arugula salad